• Home

 The Slow Cooker Method — What’s Actually Happening

-Cooking pasta directly in a slow cooker sounds like it shouldn’t work, but it does — with some caveats.
-Here’s what’s going on under the lid so you can adjust if things go sideways.
+Although pasta cooking directly in a slow cooker sounds unrealistic, it’s still possible — just with considerations.
+Here’s a look at what happens under the lid so you can make adjustments if things do go awry.

 What to Know Before You Start